Open topic with navigation

 AUTOCOMMIT set to

-ON, each DML SQL statement starts with an implied
+ON, each SQL statement starts with an implied

 START TRANSACTION and finishes with an implied